isomerpages/ogp/_about-us/eng/benjaminloh.md

   * Designed and worked on the ORM migration of DigiMC, improving the maintainability of the product

   * Developed AttendGov, a hackathon product, worked on the upload flow and DB structure.
-quote: In family life, love is the oil that eases friction, the cement that binds closer together, and the music that brings harmony.
+quote: A happy family is but an earlier heaven.
 linkedinId: ""

 ---